DiamondLightSource/malcolmjs/docs/source/userguide/creating_a_new_design.rst

 Interrogating Link Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As with a `block_` a `link_` also possesses `attributes <attribute_>`.
-Unlike Block attributes however Link attributes cannot be pre-defined, so there is no default specification to guide your configuration.
+Unlike Block attributes however Link attributes cannot be pre-defined as we do not know which blocks are being linked by you in your Design - so there is no default specification to guide your Link definition.

 To interrogate the attributes associated with the Link you have created:

     #.
 Hover over the Link of interest.
 The Link changes colour to denote that it may be selected.
     #.
 Click the left mouse button to select the Link.
 A Link Information Panel open in the 'right-hand panel' of the user interface.

-The Link Information Panel contains details of the `source_port_` and `sink_port_` at each end of the Link.
+The Link Information Panel contains the names of the `source_port_` and `sink_port_` at each end of the Link.

 ..
 CAUTION::
     It is possible to modify the Source and Sink associated with the Link from the Link Information Panel.
-Do so cautiously as this will impact your overall system Design, and may invalidate pre-existing design decisions.
+Do so cautiously as this will change how blocks are connected in the overall Design without any acknwledgement that a change has occurred.

 Removing a Link
 ^^^^^^^^^^^^^^^